jochshen/cse15l-lab-reports/Week5Lab.md

 ## Reflection ##

 I think the most useful thing I learned in lab was about directories and git commands.
 I've already begun using what I know about directories to `cd` and `ls` some of my current projects and cool to what I learn in the classroom and its real world applications.
 I've also begun using git commands such as `git add.` `git clone <link>`, `git commit` and `git push`.
+I konw these are used everyday in many workspaces so I'm very glad to have learn them in this class.